PSIHR/vapebacken45/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend is a React SPA using TailwindCSS for styling, with a modern glassmorphism design incorporating `Unbounded` font from Google Fonts.
-It adopts a minimalist Telegram-like aesthetic with **strict black-and-white monochrome color scheme** - dark gradient backgrounds (black to gray) and translucent elements using only grayscale palette.
-The brand is **VAPE TOCHKA** with social presence at t.me/VapeTochkaBY (channel) and t.me/+4lp4Y_KmFRZjYzcy (community chat).
+It adopts a minimalist Telegram-like aesthetic with **white and pink color scheme** - light gradient backgrounds (white to soft pink) and translucent elements using white/pink palette.
+The brand is **BASTER SHOP** with social presence at https://t.me/+yTWUCNVQIsJjZDUy (channel).
+Manager contact: @baster_mks.
 Key UI components include responsive product cards, a bottom navigation bar, and accessible elements like an accordion-based FAQ.
-The design prioritizes mobile UX within the Telegram environment.
+The design prioritizes mobile UX within the Telegram environment with predominantly white backgrounds and pink accents.

 ### Technical Implementations
 - **Backend**: FastAPI serves a REST API, integrated with `aiogram` for Telegram bot functionalities.
 It uses `SQLAlchemy` with `aiosqlite` for asynchronous database operations and `Alembic` for migrations.